julrods/aggressive-tweet-analyzer/README.md

 ## BERT fine-tuning<a name="id4"></a>
 The model I used as a basis for this project is BERT, a transformer.
 Transformers use an attention mechanism that learns contextual relations between words (or sub-words) in a text.
 BERT is pre-trained on a large corpus of English text data.

 To fine-tune the model I used the prebuilt <CODE>TFBertForSequenceClassification</CODE> class and trained it.
+My intention was to use all the datasets to train a binary classifier that would sort comments as "bullying" or "not bullying".
+However, as I trained the model with more datasets its score decreased, so I decided to train it with the aggression data only.
+A multi-class classifier would be more appropriate to train with several datasets.

 The weights of the fine-tuned models I tested in the notebooks can be found [here](https://drive.google.com/drive/u/1/folders/1fdrckXTMFYfj9R33LwH2Xi3CsVxReW6e).